The scene when Zuko lands on the Southern Pole village and a boomerang hits him on the back of his head.

 Katara: Sokka, let me see the things you got from the library.
 Sokka: What?!
 I didn't steal anything!
 Who told you that? (points accusingly at Momo) IT WAS YOU!!!
 YOU RATTED ME OUT!!!
 (Momo promptly begins crying, as if in admittance)

-Sokka: This is too easy.
-We'll probably have to fight some giant evil Fire Nation spoon next, or find that the city has sunk into a giant ocean filled with killer shrimp!
+Sokka: Hey, don't jinx it !
+We could still be attacked by some giant evil Fire Nation spoon, or find out the city's been submerged in an ocean full of killer shrimp!
 Toph: [deadpan] You been hitting the cactus juiceagain?
-Sokka: I'm just saying!
-Weird things happen to us!
+Sokka: I'm just saying, weird stuff happens to us!

 Then there was when the Earth King held a party for his bear.
 The humor came in the fact that the characters were confused not by the bear getting a party but by the fact that it was JUST a bear and not some weird mix.